 The Role of Temperature Drops During Sleep

-Not all window condensation is the same—there are a few different types, each with its own causes and implications.
+Not all window condensation is the same—there are three different types, each with its own causes and implications.
 The most common is interior condensation, which forms when warm, humid air inside your house comes into contact with the cold inner window surface.
-This usually happens overnight, when the temperature drops and the glass cools below the dew point temperature, causing moisture to collect on the inside of the window.
+This usually happens overnight, when the temperature drops and the glass cools below the dew point temperature.

-Exterior condensation, on the other hand, appears on the outside pane of the window.
+Exterior condensation appears on the outside pane of the window.
 This occurs when the outside glass surface is cooler than the dew point of the outdoor air, often during cool mornings after a warm, humid night.
 While it might look concerning, exterior condensation is usually harmless and a sign that your windows are well-insulated.

 A third type is condensation between glass panes, which signals a problem with the window itself.
 If you notice moisture trapped between the panes, it means the window seal has failed, allowing air and moisture to get inside.
 This type of condensation can’t be wiped away and often requires window repair or replacement.